spietika/restson-rust/README.md

 **PUT**

 HTTP PUT requests are also supported and the interface is similar to POST interface: `put`, `put_with`, `put_capture` and `put_capture_with` functions are available.

+**PATCH**

+HTTP PATCH requests are also supported and the interface is similar to POST and PUT interface: `patch` and `patch_with` functions are available.

 **DELETE**